wmcadigital/wmn-design-system/.github/ISSUE_TEMPLATE/bug_report.md

 ---
-name: Bug report
+name: Report a bug
-about: Create a report to help us improve
+about: Let us know if something is working as expected
 title: ''
 labels: ''
 assignees: ''